Efficient conversion from fermionic Gaussian states to matrix product states: Method

 As a further note, we mainly focus in this manuscript on Gutzwiller projected U(1)-FGSs as trial wave functions for spin systems, where a local fermion-number constraint restores the spin Hilbert space (e.g., singly occupied two-component fermions at each site representing spin-1/2).
 With a fixed number of local physical modes implemented by the Gutzwiller projection, virtual states at each sites also have a fixed particle number after Gutzwiller projection.
 This can obviate the need to compute unnecessary MPS local tensor entries.

-In the construction of a fermionic tensor network, the fermionic sign should be carefully managed.
-For practical calculations, one needs to contract the virtual modes in Eq.~\eqref{eq:local-Am-2} with those in the virtual bond states to obtain an ordinary MPS, where fermionic signs arise due to moving and contracting the virtual modes.
+When constructing fermionic tensor networks, minus signs in fermionic anticommutation relations should be handled carefully.
+For practical calculations, one needs to contract the virtual modes in Eq.~\eqref{eq:local-Am-2} with those in the virtual bond states to obtain an ordinary MPS, during which fermionic signs arise due to moving and contracting the virtual modes.
 However, these signs can be absorbed into the definition of the MPS local tensor (see Ref.~\cite{Kraus2010b}).
+Specifically, the sign factor